osankur/CircAG/README.md

 The --err option is used to pass the label that defines the safety property: AG!err.

 A passive learning algorithm (RPNI or SAT) is used to learn assumption DFAs for each process separately.
 You can specify the passive DFA learning algorithm using the option `--dfaLearningAlgorithm RPNI` or `--dfaLearningAlgorithm SAT`.
-You can add the option `--visualizeDFA true` to see the assumption DFAs that were learned at the end of a successful verification.
+You can add the option `--visualizeAssumptions true` to see the assumption DFAs that were learned at the end of a successful verification.

 ### Other examples
     java -jar CircAG.jar dfa --dir examples/toy --err err